havan/camino-docs/docs/partners/partner-config.md

 The Tech power user, on the other hand, is the responsible for the Tech Wallet, which receives funds from the CFO and utilizes them for Messenger operations.
 By logging in with the Tech Wallet, she is able to create and manage the Partner Configuration, pay for the gas fees involved with setting up and trading on the Camino Messenger, and withdraw funds, whether to her wallet or to the Finance Wallet.

-The Camino Messenger Account, or CMA, is a smartcontract (actually an ensemble of smartcontracts), acting as the financial backbone of the Partner Configuration, holding the funds designated for trading on behalf of the Partner on the Camino Messenger, and paying / receiving payment amounts for bookings.
+The Camino Messenger Account, or CMA, is a smart contract (actually an ensemble of smart contracts), acting as the financial backbone of the Partner Configuration, holding the funds designated for trading on behalf of the Partner on the Camino Messenger, and paying / receiving payment amounts for bookings.
 It also stores all configuration settings such as the services offered and wanted (and their versions), the applicable service fees and the accepted currencies.
-It also maintains a list of the wallets of the offchain bots with which the Partner's systems interact with the Messenger.
+It also maintains a list of the wallets of the off-chain bots with which the Partner's systems interact with the Messenger.

 The Tech power user (or the Partner's tech department) is responsible for the deployments of bots (for an in-depth explanation on bots and how to configure them please refer to [here](../camino-messenger/bot/configuration)).
-Bots are offchain components that are identified and operate on chain through respective wallets, thus having controlled access to the funds in the CMA, with limits on the amounts they can withdraw.
+Bots are off-chain components that are identified and operate on chain through respective wallets, thus having controlled access to the funds in the CMA, with limits on the amounts they can withdraw.
 The bot wallets facilitate bots' specific blockchain operations.
 In the case of a supplier's bot, the bot wallet cashes in service fee checks and covers the gas fees for minting booking tokens upon booking confirmation by the partner's systems (the actual booking amount is received by the supplier's CMA).
 In the case of a distributor's bot, the bot wallet handles payments for service fees and covers the gas fees spent during purchase of such booking tokens (the actual payment amount is spent by the distributor's CMA).

-This flow ensures that the offchain bots can operate within the constraints of the smartcontract, while enabling efficient management of funds and services onchain.
+This flow ensures that the off-chain bots can operate within the constraints of the smart contract, while enabling efficient management of funds and services on-chain.
 (Functionality for bot auto-funding from the CMA is planned, see [here](#manage-bots-tab) COMING SOON).

 ## Step-by-Step Configuration Guide